eric-vader/eric-vader.github.io/index.md

 <img class="profile-picture" src="{{site.img_path}}/profile-pic.png">

 Hey!
 I am a 3rd year PhD.
 Student at [National University of Singapore](http://nus.edu.sg/), [School of Computing](https://www.comp.nus.edu.sg/).
+The webpage serves as my own personal portal for my research and teaching growth as well as an online resume.
+You are welcome to check out any of the research articles in the research section.
 You may want to check out my [Linkedin Profile](https://www.linkedin.com/in/eric-han-lw/).

 ## Research